williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 }
 ~~~

-#### Primary Authentication with Password Expiration Warn
+#### Primary Authentication with Password Expiration Warning

 Authenticates a user with a password that is about to expire.
 The user should [change their password](#change-password) to complete the authentication transaction but may opt-out (skip).

+>Please note:
-> * The `warnBeforePasswordExpired` option must be explicitly specified as `true` to allow the authentication transaction to transition to `PASSWORD_WARN` status.
+* The `warnBeforePasswordExpired` option must be explicitly specified as `true` to allow the authentication transaction to transition to `PASSWORD_WARN` status.
-  * Non-expired passwords will successfully complete the authentication transaction if this option is omitted or `false`.
+* Non-expired passwords successfully complete the authentication transaction if this option is omitted or is specified as `false`.

-##### Request Example
+##### Request Example: Password Expiration Warning
 {:.api .api-request .api-request-example}

 ~~~sh